Post

 Prerequisites

-• A server or cloud service to host your bot
+• A server or cloud service to host your bot: Telegram’s infrastructure requires your bot to run somewhere that can receive webhooks or poll for updates

 Getting Started